xiamenwcy/IrisParseNet/README.md

   publisher={IEEE}
 }
 ```
 Anyone is permitted to use, distribute and change this program for any non-commercial usage.
 However each of such usage and/or publication must include above citation of this paper.
+For any commercial usage, please send an email to wangcaiyong@bucea.edu.cn or caiyong.wang@cripac.ia.ac.cn.

 ## Prerequisites
 - linux